smack-sh/smack-sh-outdated/README.md

 <div align="center">
-Made with ❤️ by this dude and confindence after 3 months of hard work. of transforming the bolt.diy repo
+Made with ❤️ by this dude and confindence after 3 months of hard work. of transforming the bolt.diy repo and stil is working on foxing major bug so the 3 mo tha is kinda outdated

   ![](https://github.com/user-attachments/assets/253449dc-0973-4ef2-acdb-c30f1194b463)